 The results of the application screening for the Grant-in-Aid for JSPS Research International Fellows will be notified by document to the host research institutions on the following schedule.
-Grants amounts will be disbursed in units of ¥100,000.
+Please refer to pages 15 and 22 for the schedule of grant decision, etc.